yusufmiahav/tally-arbiter-flasher/README.md

 No external wiring needed.
 The board has a built-in **12×8 red LED matrix** (96 pixels) used for all tally feedback.

+> **The web flasher does not support the UNO R4 WiFi.** The UNO R4 uses a different flashing protocol (USB DFU) that is incompatible with esptool.js.
+Use Arduino IDE instead — see the [Arduino UNO R4 WiFi](#arduino-uno-r4-wifi-arduino-ide) section below.

 | State | Matrix Display |
 |---|---|
 | No config | Scrolls `" NO CONFIG  CONNECT USB "` |